breezynotcheezy/probium/readme.md

 ### To scan a file or folder
 "probium detect path/to/file_or_folder"

+### Use Google Magika instead of built-in engines
+"probium detect path/to/file --magika"
+*Requires the optional `magika` package*

+### Watch a folder with Google Magika
+"probium watch path/to/folder --magika"

+Set ``PROBIUM_MAGIKA_ONLY=1`` in the environment to make Magika the default engine for all detection commands.

 ### To monitor a folder for new files
 "probium watch path/to/folder"